Thomas Pellow: Slave army

-On Pellow's return to Europe after his escape, he was met with misunderstanding and confusion, contrary to what some scholars seem to think.
-Pellow was no longer the English man that he remembered, and he was viewed suspiciously even before he arrived back on English soil.
-When his boat was travelling to port, he recalled, "I was denied by the Sentinels, telling me that till they had Orders for my so doing, they would not suffer any Moor to land: Moor! said I, you are very much mistaken in that, for I am as good a Christian (though I am dressed in the Moorish Garb) as any of you all".
-Like other captives, Pellow found it hard to re-adjust on coming home.
-His overall appearance would have been so shocking that even his parents did not recognise him when he arrived.
-Still it is thought by some scholars that, "Under the circumstances, enslaved people in the Islamic lands had far greater opportunities for integration into mainstream society".
-This being an obvious misunderstanding by the clear evidence that Pellow, a devout Christian and Englishman himself, had difficulties in proving his loyalty to his home country upon returning.

-Pellow's return home
+Marriage

+Pellow, in his book, describes the collective wedding where he received his wife as a reward from Moulay Ismail, and mentions his wife's family and the status of his new brother-in-law, but he references his wife and children only a few other times in the latter portions of his narrative.

+Pellow's wife and daughter both died while he was campaigning as a slave-soldier.
+In response to the news that his family was dead, he wrote "I thought them to be by far better off than they could have been in this troublesome World, especially this Part of it; and I was really very glad that they were delivered out of it, and therefore it gave me very little uneasiness".

+Escape and return to Penryn

+Pellow eventually fled Morocco by boarding an Irish ship and returned home in the summer of 1738.

-After his years as a slave had finally come to an end, Pellow was faced with the daunting task of finding his way home to Penryn, Cornwall, Britain.
-He managed to secure himself passage aboard a ship bound for Gibraltar but once the ship had docked, Pellow was forbidden to go ashore.
-Pellow's attire, tanned skin, and thick beard (which was considered a symbol of masculinity in Islamic culture), caused the harbor guards to mistake Pellow for a Moor and initially refuse to let him disembark "till they had Orders for my so doing."
+After his years as a slave had finally come to an end, Pellow was faced with the daunting task of finding his way home to Penryn.
+He managed to secure himself passage aboard a ship bound for Gibraltar, but once the ship had docked, Pellow was forbidden to go ashore.
+Pellow's attire, tanned skin, and thick beard, caused the harbour guards to mistake Pellow for a Moor, and initially refuse to let him disembark.
 Pellow called out to them to convince them he was as much a Christian man as them.
-The guards did not believe Pellow until his identity was at last verified.
-Once the confusion was cleared up, Pellow was able to leave the ship.
-While Pellow was still in Gibraltar he found himself being paranoid of being taken back to Morocco.
-A man named Mr. Abramico had been threatening to take Pellow back to Barbary.
+The guards did not believe Pellow until his identity was at last verified, and he was able to leave the ship.
+While in Gibraltar, a man named Mr. Abramico threatened to take Pellow back to Barbary.
 Pellow then physically assaulted Mr. Abramico in the street before some of his friends convinced him to stop the attack.

 A few days later he found himself a ship bound for London and managed to secure himself a ride.
-After his brief stint in London, Pellow made multiple trips to eventually find his way back to Penryn.
+After a brief stint in London, Pellow made multiple trips to eventually find his way back to Penryn, in October 1738, at the age of 34.